Our Impact

 A year ago Los Angeles City Hall was rocked by scandal.
 A secret audio recording captured three council members making deplorable and racially divisive comments about their colleagues and constituents as they plotted for political power.

-Supported thousands of providers and advocates, including the Child Care Providers Union (CCPU), to reach a historic two-year contract agreement with the State of California of nearly $1 billion.
-This agreement establishes a pathway to implement a provider pay system that addresses the true cost of care and secures provider benefits including an $80 million retirement fund and $100 million for healthcare.
+Thousands of providers and advocates led by the Child Care Providers Union (CCPU) reached a historic, $1 billion two-year contract agreement with the State of California.
+It established a path to a pay system that addresses the true cost of care and secures benefits for providers, including an $80 million retirement fund and $100 million for health care.

 The Los Angeles City Council leaked audio scandal caused significant harm across communities and highlighted disparities in how our government operates.
 Our city's challenges are more profound than the three council members captured on tape, as the laws that govern their actions have created a system in which prejudice and personal advancement can be prioritized over the public good.